NguyenZuy/my-dev-rules-knowledge/Obsidian_Vault/Git.md

 - `git push`: push changes from current branch to its corresponding upstream branch
 - `git push origin <remote-branch-name>`: Explicitly specifying remote and branch

+### When init new project and add remote from the github
+- `git checkout -b main origin/main`
+-

 `